Heat styling natural gray hair

 Add Shine:

 Tame your natural silvers with non-greasy shine products.
-These products add moisture to the hair and maintain glossy shine throughout the day.
+These products add moisture to the hair and maintain a glossy shine throughout the day.

 John Frieda Clear Shine Gloss